Skip to main content

 The Lymphatic System Your Body’s Drainage Network

-While hormonal signals and electrolyte balance manage fluid at a systemic level, the is responsible for clearing fluid from the tissues themselves.
+While hormonal signals and electrolyte balance manage fluid at a systemic level, the lymphatic system is responsible for clearing fluid from the tissues themselves.
 Think of it as a vast, secondary circulatory system that acts as the body’s drainage network.

 It collects excess fluid, proteins, and other substances from the interstitial spaces between your cells and transports this fluid, now called lymph, back into the bloodstream.
 Unlike the cardiovascular system, the lymphatic system has no central pump.
 Its function relies on the contraction of surrounding muscles, deep breathing, and bodily movement.